-Employees may be eligible for an unpaid family and medical leave under the federal Family and Medical leave Act ("FMLA").
+Employees may be eligible for an unpaid family and medical leave under the federal Family and Medical Leave Act ("FMLA").
 Employees also may be eligible for family and/or medical leave pursuant to the New Jersey Family Leave Act ("FLA").
 In order to be eligible for such leave, employees must have: one (1) year of service with the Princeton; and, at least 1,000 hours of work (for New Jersey leave) and 1,250 hours of work (for Federal Leave) during the previous twelve (12) months.
 Eligible employees may receive up to twelve (12) weeks of leave per year (FMLA) or twelve (12) weeks every twenty-four (24) months (FLA).

 During the leave period the employee's health benefits will be continued on the same conditions, as coverage would have been provided had the employee been employed continuously during the entire leave.
 The employee will not continue to accrue vacation, sick or personal days for the period of the leave.
 The employee will receive seniority credit for the time that the employee has been on leave under this section.
 Upon expiration of a Family Leave, the employee will be restored to the position he or she held when Family Leave commenced or, if that position has been filled, to an equivalent position of like seniority, status, employment benefits, pay, and other terms and conditions of employment.
-However, if during the Family Leave Princeton experiences a reduction in force or layoff which would have resulted in the employee would have been terminated for other reasons if he or she had not been on Leave, the employee shall not be entitled to reinstatement.
+However, if during the Family Leave Princeton experiences a reduction in force or layoff which would have resulted in the employee's loss of employment had the employee not been on Family Leave, or if the employee would have been terminated for other reasons if he or she had not been on Leave, the employee shall not be entitled to reinstatement.
 An employee who remains on leave after the expiration of their Family Leave will not be entitled to reinstatement.